wiseguy/starter-esri-dojo-knockout-karma-jasmine/README.md

 3. All dojo/on events get channelled through onEventController.js
 4. Do NOT write topic.publish / topic.subscribe
 5. Use 'exports' to avoid circular dependency.
-Example hashController.js
+Example hashController.js (Warning: using circular dependency makes it hard to do the requirejs optimizer)
-6. Keep your styl file in the component folder but include it in app.styl
+6. Keep your styl file in its own component folder but include it in app.styl
 7. The folder name of component and prefix should match.
 8. Use combination on and touch events